MarneeDear/tealsk12/PYTHON/functions/Intro.md

 ```

 `import` makes it possible to reference the `random` functions in your code.
-It is not automatically available. `random` is a pthon `library` of code that does a lot of `random` things.
+It is not automatically available. `random` is a Python `library` of code that does a lot of `random` things.

 `randint` creates a random number between 1 and 10 including 1 and 10

-`randint` takes two arguments.
+`randint` takes two `arguments`.
 The starting number and the ending number

-This is the range of numbers in which randint will create a new number
+This is the range of numbers in which `randint` will create a new number

 ## Terms